-The person behind this latest work from home opportunity (and all we know is he’s called James) calls Master Writing Jobs a “groundbreaking system” where there’s “hundreds of jobs available but not enough writers.”
+The person behind this ‘work from home opportunity’ (and all we know is he’s called James) calls Master Writing Jobs a “groundbreaking system” where there’s “hundreds of jobs available but not enough writers.”

 So what’s the catch?

-While the site and animated promo video is great all giving you false expectations, it fails to deliver.
+While the site and promo video are great at giving false promises, they fail to deliver.

-And the so-called ‘jobs database’ is just a page with links to online content creations sites that are free to join like Upwork and iWriter.
-I don’t see why whoever put this together is charging $34 for this.
+And the so-called ‘jobs database’ is just a page with links to online content creation sites that are free to join like Upwork and iWriter.
+I don’t see how anyone can charge $34 for this.

-Of this isn’t true but it is a common thing with make money online scams where they like to add a sense of urgency to get you to buy in quick.
+Of course, this isn’t true but it is a common thing with making money online scams where they like to add a sense of urgency to get you to buy in quick.

 This is clear deception by the website owner to make themselves look more credible than they actually are.

-Scroll a bit further down the site and you’ll come across half a dozen testimonials supposedly from happy members who are earning in excess of 70k a year after getting access to this system.
+Scroll a bit further down the site and you’ll come across half a dozen testimonials supposedly from happy and successful members who are earning in excess of 70k a year all thanks to this system.

 The only problem is these are completely fabricated…

-Again, do a quick Google image search and these images are stock images used all over the internet.
+Do a quick Google image search and you’ll see there are random stock images: